gregtour/blog-posts/article1.md

 ```

-The runtime itself is deceptively symbol.
+The runtime itself is deceptively simple.
 In general, all computation is stored in a single global variable (a very
 poor design up-front).
 This expression, gLastExpression, represents the value from the last operation or function
 call.
 Something like an addition operation will evaluate its left-hand side, store the result in a temporary value,
 evaluate the right-hand side, store the result in a temporary value, and then add the two results and store them in